aliexpressru/memcached/README.md

 ### Cache sync

-In case you need consistent cache across clusters or data centers
+In case you need consistent cache across clusters or data centers you can use cache synchronization feature of this library.

 ```json
 {